flimflam-austin/hugo-cms-test/site/content/quick_reads/20180723-18-07-23-shark-week/index.md

       * **NONE of the attacks were fatal**.

-      * Globally, there are**A 6 deaths/year on average**A due to unprovoked
-      shark attacks, but conservationists point out about 100M sharks & rays are killed each year by fisheries.
+      * Globally, there are** 6 deaths/year on average** due to unprovoked shark attacks, but conservationists point out about 100M sharks & rays are killed each year by fisheries.
     _key: card-4-0a698a3b-e62c-424b-9afc-912a3607a7e0
   - order: 4